Brian J. Dooley

 Brian J. Dooley (born 1963) is an Irish human rights activist and author.
 He is Senior Advisor at Washington DC–based NGO Human Rights First.
 He was awarded the 2025 University of Oslo's Human Rights Award.
-Since 2023 he had been an Honorary Professor of Practice at the Mitchell Institute, Queen's University Belfast, and is a visiting scholar at University College, London (UCL).
+Since 2023 he had been an Honorary Professor of Practice at Queen's University Belfast's Institute for Global Peace, Security and Justice, and is a visiting scholar at University College London (UCL).

 From April 2020 to March 2023 he was Senior Advisor to Mary Lawlor, the United Nations Special Rapporteur on the situation of human rights defenders.
-He is as an advisory board member of the Gulf Centre for Human Rights, and was a visiting scholar at John Jay College, City University of New York from 2022 to 2023, and at Fordham University Law School in New York from 2019 to 2020.
+He is as an advisory board member of the Gulf Centre for Human Rights, and was a visiting scholar at John Jay College, City University of New York from 2022 to 2023, and at Fordham University School of Law in New York from 2019 to 2020.